GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ### Start with pages that already rank high

-Adding the mark-up will not improve the results ranking for any given page.
-A page won’t be listed higher in search results pages than it normally would by adding the mark-up.
-But while using schema.org tags like this does not improve position in search results, if a page already ranks highly for a certain query and that page has supported schema.org mark-up on it, the special treatment for that page’s listing may be triggered.
+Adding the markup will not improve the results ranking for any given page.
+A page won’t be listed higher in search results pages than it normally would by adding the markup.
+But while using schema.org tags like this does not improve position in search results, if a page already ranks highly for a certain query and that page has supported schema.org markup on it, the special treatment for that page’s listing may be triggered.

-## What information do you need to create the mark-up
+## What information do you need to create the markup

-USAgov found we actually do not need much more information to create the mark-up.
-Because it is based on content we already have within the web page, it is pretty easy to create each field required by the mark-up.
+USAgov found we actually do not need much more information to create the markup.
+Because it is based on content we already have within the web page, it is pretty easy to create each field required by the markup.

-As with all mark-up formats, SpecialAnnouncement creates structure within unstructured web page data.
+As with all markup formats, SpecialAnnouncement creates structure within unstructured web page data.
 That means it applies signals to certain information in the page, as if assigning that information to fields in a database.
 Choosing the values for the categories it wants is sort of like filling out a form.
 It’s best to explore those categories using the documentation from the major search engines.
 For example, here is [the list from Google](https://developers.google.com/search/docs/data-types/special-announcements#data-type-definitions).
 The list of mandatory fields you need to provide values for is very short; there are also options to choose fields depending on the topic of your page.

 The main categories to answer are: